From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: Conclusion

 \section{Conclusion}

 The path to AGI is blocked by the ``Precision Wall.''
 By moving from approximate floating-point calculus to infinite-precision set-theoretic definitions of numbers and derivatives, we align the computational substrate with the rigorous nature of intelligence itself.
-We call for a divergence in research: while one path pursues scale, the other must pursue \textbf{Exactness}.
+We call for a divergence in research: while one path pursues scale, the other must pursue Exactness.
+Ultimately, we accept the computational reality that infinite precision is bought with infinite time.
+Halo is the first architecture designed to explicitly manage this exchange rate, trading silicon cycles for the one thing that cannot be compressed: Truth.

 \begin{contributions} H.~Ren proposed the Exactness Hypothesis, designed the Halo Architecture, implemented the EIU simulation, and wrote the paper. \end{contributions}